CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

 ### Task 4: Push code to your repository from the VS code codespace

-1. Use the VS Code terminal to add files to the repository.
-Open VS Code Terminal if it's not opened yet.
+1. Navigate back to VS Code terminal and add files to the repository.

 1. Run the below command to add the `app.py` and `prime.py` files to the repository: